Open source technology set to challenge traditional network models

 I think in general, there’s a lot to be done.
 What we have been doing so far, is still on the edge, is still not solving our main problems.
 And the main problems have been more in the area of how this whole industry is very closed.

 So, with that I’ll just give you a quick update.
 Mavenir provides the core network.
 We bought a company called Airwide in 2011 (they were the first ones who did SMS in 1995).
 Of course, a lot of us have been in the industry 20 years ago.
 WhatsApp came and captured the whole thing, and in such a fast manner.
-The reason they were able to do that is because they didn’t care about interoperability, they were not following any standards, it was peer to peer and they just had a global market to themselves.
+The reason they were able to do that is that they didn’t care about interoperability, they were not following any standards, it was peer to peer and they just had a global market to themselves.
 Versus, I come here I turn on my phone, I’m a T-Mobile subscriber and I can’t connect to Jio’s network.
 Even now, because there is no interoperability done, there is no multi-roaming, etc. Right?

 Creating a whole new ball game